 Whether you have one marketing manager or a team of a few people, their SEO knowledge could be excellent or it could be patchy.
 The more they know and are willing to learn and invest in SEO, the better your strategy will be.
 If they’re not very skilled or experienced they’re going to need some help, particularly with the technical SEO stuff that requires a bit of expertise.

 Talk to your marketing person or team about their existing SEO strategy (if they have one), what they think it should look like, and what you need to do to help them make it happen.
-If they need help, this can come in the form of a consultant or an agency who can do the research and campaign execution for you.
+If they need help, this can come in the form of a consultant or an agency that can do the research and campaign execution for you.

 Investing in SEO helps you in other areas too